Side Effects of Radiation Therapy

-When discussing radiation with a patient, I’m often asked: “what side effects should I expect?”
+When discussing radiation therapy with a patient, I’m often asked, “What side effects should I expect?”

-There’s three things to keep in mind about radiation treatment side effects:
+There’s three things to keep in mind about radiation therapy side effects:

 There are two main categories of side effects, the EARLY and the LATE.

 Early side effects are common, and they occur during the course of radiation treatment.

 Because radiation affects only the treated area, early side effects are predictable based on the area being treated.
 For breast cancer patients, early side effects include skin changes and fatigue.
 Treatment to the belly area can result in nausea and diarrhea.
 Prostate cancer treatment may result in discomfort with bowel movements and urination.
 Head and neck radiation causes discomfort with swallowing.